 1.4.4.
 Instruments for acceleration, distance, and speed measurements

 During the test, a continuous evaluation of speed, lateral, and longitudinal acceleration shall be done, with a minimum and recommended sampling rate of 10 Hz.
 GNSS (Global Navigation Satellite System as defined by ISO 24245:2023) measurement associated with numerical treatment of the positions shall be used.
-See numerical treatment for GNSS (Global Navigation Satellite System) data in Appendix 1 of this Regulation.
+See numerical treatment for GNSS (Global Navigation Satellite System) data in Appendix 1 of this Annex.

 The distance run by the tyre shall equal the GNSS reported distance plus the distance run without a GNSS signal, unless this distance is estimated by the GNSS itself.